ClamSageCaleb/UNCC-SIX-MANS/README.md

 Current queue, active matches, the leaderboard, and the config are kept in the user's home path under a folder named `SixMans`.
 This folder and associated files are created automatically when Norm runs for the first time.
 Each file is stored in `JSON` format.

 Norm uses AWS to backup the leaderboard remotely with versioning in case the leaderboard ever becomes corrupt.
 The remote leaderboard is read every time Norm starts, and replaces the remote leaderboard with every newly reported match.

-The Admin Console is built using [Eel](https://pypi.org/project/Eel/).
-All source code is packaged using `pyinstaller` which is installed along with Eel.

 ### To see what commands Norm understands and more, visit our [official webpage](https://clamsagecaleb.github.io/UNCC-SIX-MANS/).
 ---